 - Wollaton Park and Martins Pond Walk

 There is so much to discover around Nottingham City Centre on foot.
-Visit the Keep Nottingham Walking Website to plan your route with its handy online tool.
+Visit the following for more information

 You can access the following:

 - Ensure that you wear suitable comfortable shoes and appropriate clothing

 - Sun protection is advisable, especially in hot or sunny weather

 - Do not walk too soon after eating

 - Do not walk if you feel dizzy or unwell

 - If you suffer from heart problems, you should consult with your GP before starting the exercise